County Income Tax

 All Indiana counties have adopted a county income tax.
 In 2020, only one other Indiana county (Warrick County) has the same income tax rate as Porter County.
 The remaining 90 counties have higher rates, with most in the 1% to 2% range.

-To view the State Budget Agency’s LIT distribution report for 2020, click here: Statewide LIT report.
+To view the state's certified distribution report for Porter County LIT in 2021, click here: Certified LIT 2021

 How is the LIT revenue used in Porter County?
 One-half of the total funding is distributed to the county, cities and towns for their operational needs; of the remaining half, $3.5 million is distributed to the Northwest Indiana Regional Development Authority, with the remainder used for a property tax credit on homesteads.
 For more information, see "LIT Distributions" and "County Homestead Credit."